The CARDS Platform

 - Aggregate the different rules of all models by achieving a probability between 0 (unlike-positive) and 1 (like-positive) computed as the average of the different classification results.
 This probability represents the level of similarity of each point to the existing positive sites based on all variables employed in the modeling.

 CARDS classifies each new unknown point based on the rules of classification already generated: a point is considered as positive if its probability is higher than a specified threshold level.

 The platform employs a validation learning algorithm using the same input data of the predictive algorithm to ensure that the statistical process is working properly and that the results intuitively make sense.

 Investigation includes visually comparing target grids based on different models in order to identify target relevance and priorities.

-Targets generated by CARDS are evaluated in conjunction with all readily available geological data as part of the evaluation for economic potential of a property, as well as primary identification of exploration targets.
+Targets generated by CARDS are evaluated in conjunction with all readily available geological data as part of the evaluation for the economic potential of a property, as well as the primary identification of exploration targets.